A Birthday on Thanksgiving

 We couldn’t get along, even at this most blessed time.
 Our paths were divergent despite the impending arrival of two growing babies with our DNA.

 My divorce has been a long time coming.
-It is painful and ugly and strips me of my will to smile when I’m in his presence.
+It is painful and ugly, and strips me of my will to smile whenever I’m in his presence.

-But this Thanksgiving, this birthday, I’m determined to (just) be thankful for my girls.
+But tomorrow I’m determined to (just) be thankful for my girls.
 They gave me what I always wanted.
 I wanted to be a mom.

-It’s a pretty neat present for a couple of five-year-olds; they’ll love it.
+It’s a pretty neat present for a couple of five year olds; easy to get, picked out from Target.

 I only wish I was able to give them the best gift of all; the gift of a happy family.
 Children with happy, intact families are the luckiest of all.